TritonDataCenter/containerpilot/README.md

 Details of how to configure the telemetry endpoint and how the telemetry endpoint works can be found in the [telemetry README](https://github.com/joyent/containerpilot/blob/master/telemetry/README.md).

+#### Tasks (Optional):

+Tasks are commands that are run periodically.
+They are typically used to perform housekeeping such as incremental back-ups, or pushing metrics to systems that cannot collect metrics through service discovery like Prometheus.

+Tasks are defined the following properties:

+- `command` is the executable (and its arguments) that will run when the task executes.
+- `frequency` is the time between executions of the task.
+Supports milliseconds, seconds, minutes.
+The frequency must be a positive non-zero duration with a time unit suffix.
+(Example: `60s`) Valid time units are `ns`, `us` (or `µs`), `ms`, `s`, `m`, `h`.
+- `timeout` is the amount of time to wait before forcibly killing the task.
+Tasks killed in this way are terminated immediately (`SIGKILL`) without an opportunity to clean up their state.
+This value is optional and defaults to the `frequency`
+- `name` is a friendly name given to the task for logging purposes - this has no effect on the task execution.
+This value is optional, and defaults to the `command` if not given.

 #### Other fields: